The Mitten Tree Story-related Math Activities for Preschoolers

 Number Mittens

-The Mitten Tree Math Pack includes mittens with all the numbers from 0 to 20.
+The Mitten Tree Math Pack includes mittens with numbers 0 to 20.
 You can use these numbers to extend the previous activity by:

 The Mitten Tree Number Mittens